 There's a reason employees will ask you to 'pull forward'

 Fast-food employees have revealed that they are timed on how long it takes them to complete orders in the drive-thru line.
-So, if you've ever been asked to "pull forward" and they say they'll run your order out, it could be that they're trying to outsmart the timer so it appears you've been served faster than you actually were, according to a Reddit thread.
+So, if you've ever been asked to "pull forward" and they say they'll run your order out, it could be that they're trying to outsmart the timer so it appears you've been served faster than you actually were.

 Ice could contain fecal bacteria